falcosecurity/falco-website/content/en/docs/alerts/channels.md

 ```
 10:20:05.408091526: Warning Sensitive file opened for reading by non-trusted program (user=root command=cat /etc/shadow file=/etc/shadow)
 ```
-Standard output is useful when using Fluentd or Logstash to capture logs from containers.
-Alerts can then be stored in Elasticsearch, and dashboards can be created to visualize the alerts.
+Standard output is useful when using [Fluentd](https://www.fluentd.org/) or [Logstash](https://www.elastic.co/logstash/) to capture logs from containers.
+Alerts can then be stored in [Elasticsearch](https://www.elastic.co/elasticsearch/), and dashboards can be created to visualize the alerts.
 For more information, read [this blog post](https://sysdig.com/blog/kubernetes-security-logging-fluentd-falco/).

+{{% alert color="warning" %}}
-When run in the background via the `-d/--daemon` command line option, standard output messages are discarded.
+When run in the background via the `-d/--daemon` command line option,\
+standard output messages are discarded.
+{{% /alert %}}

 ### Standard Output buffering

-If the logs are inspected by tailing container logs (e.g. `kubectl logs -f` in Kubernetes) it might look like events can take a long time to appear, sometimes more than 15 minutes.
+If the logs are inspected by tailing container logs (e.g. `kubectl logs -f` in Kubernetes) it might look like events can take a long time to appear, sometimes longer than 15 minutes.
 This is not an issue with Falco but is simply a side effect of the system output buffering.

 However, if realtime update of these logs is necessary it can be forced with the `-U/--unbuffered` command line option which will ensure the output is flushed for every event at the cost of higher CPU usage.

 ## File Output

 When configured to send alerts to a file, a message is written to the file for each alert.
-The format is very similar to the Standard Output format:
+The configuration is very similar to the [Standard Output](/docs/alerts/channels/#standard-output) format:

 ```yaml
 file_output: